Explainer

 Why Are Eggs Still Expensive Right Now?

-1. Avian Flu
+Avian Flu

-3. Inflation
+Inflation

-Inflation has hit the egg industry hard and amplified the impacts of avian flu on egg prices.
-In addition to the cost of chicken feed going up considerably over the last few years due to drought, the cost of fuel and packaging for eggs has fluctuated, causing an increase in prices for the consumer.
+Inflation has hit the egg industry hard, and amplified the impacts of avian flu on egg prices.
+The cost of fuel and packaging for eggs has fluctuated wildly over the last few years, causing an increase in egg prices for the consumer.

-What Are Other Possible Reasons For High Egg Prices?
+What Are Other Possible Reasons for High Egg Prices?

-5. Popularity of Keto Lifestyles
+Popularity of Keto Lifestyles

 Certain diets encourage the consumption of a particularly high number of eggs.
 In the United States, roughly 13 million people are following a keto diet.
 Within the diet, eggs are considered an ideal source of nutrients, meaning that those who have chosen to adopt a keto diet are likely to eat a large number of eggs.

-6. ‘Designer’ Eggs
+‘Designer’ Eggs

 Consumer concern for human health and the welfare of laying hens has led to the rise of so-called “designer eggs.”
 These eggs are packaged in plastic or cardboard, and sport terms such as “cage free,” “free range,” “organic” and “fortified.”